JonahMerrell/math4610/homework8/homework8_solutions.md

 - Code:
   - [hilbert_matrix_condition_number_test.py](Task8/hilbert_matrix_condition_number_test.py)

+The estimated condition number for the 10x10 hilbert matrix was computer to be 16024522763706.78.

 ### Task 9
 For this task, we were asked to combine the tridiagonal matrix multiplication routine to compute the 2-condition number of a tridiagonal matrix.
 Not complete